For Immediate Release

 Children 12 and under: free

-Advance online purchase discounts: www.goldenfest.org/tickets
+Advance online purchase: www.goldenfest.org/tickets

 Complimentary Balkan & Middle Eastern Snacks/Cash Bar

 Subway: R to Prospect Ave.
 Limited on site valet parking